Ay-dotcode/Gorgon/README.md

     ```$ cd build```

- 4. Type in the following command to setup the cmake file system.

-    ```$ cmake -S /Path/To/Gorgon -B /Path/To/Gorgon/build```

- 5. Next run the command below to open the cmake gui config file
+ 4. Next run the command below to open the cmake gui config file

-    ```$ cmake-gui```
+    ```$ cmake-gui ..```

     a.
-Set the source code path to /Path/To/Gorgon and the build binaries path to /Path/To/Gorgon/build if not done already, and press Configure if paths were not set. (skip step otherwise)
+Set CMAKE_BUILD_TYPE TO Debug
     b.
-Set CMAKE_BUILD_TYPE TO Debug
+Select desired modules and tools to be installed (optional)
     c.
-Select desired modules and tools to be installed
+If you do not want to install libraries, you may select built-in.
     d.
-If you do not want to install libraries, you may select built-in.
-    e.
 Then click Configure and Generate and close the cmake gui.

  6. Now run the command below to make files.